Government relations expert Drexel Heard II offers five tips for navigating politics on social media profiles.

 Focus on the Main Goal: The People

 Drexel Heard II is a master of government relations and managing PR at a high level, but that isn’t everyone’s goal when getting political on social media.
-For some, it is an opportunity to voice opinions on specific issues and casually endorse candidates.
+For some, it is an opportunity to voice opinions on specific issues and casually endorses candidates.
 For others, it is a passion with the goal of creating change, pushing through policy goals, and ensuring their candidates are elected.
 Ultimately, anyone seeking higher office has to be reminded that they are servants of the people first, and that’s whose voice they represent.

 Identify Passionate Issues from the Jump